artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }}

-# Public statement
+# Public statement by the CEO of the company that stole my idea

-## BY THE CEO OF THE COMPANY THAT STOLE MY IDEA

 {{> youtube id="qpVDjv1ObiY"}}